 Tobacco and kratom ordinance

-At 4 p.m., the council convenes its regular meeting, where the most consequential item is a public hearing on a proposed ordinance updating Palm Desert’s tobacco retailer licensing and smoking regulations — and adding new rules governing kratom products.
+At 4 p.m., the council convenes its regular meeting, where the most consequential item is a public hearing on a proposed ordinance updating Palm Desert’s tobacco retailer licensing and smoking regulations — and establishing new rules for kratom products sold within the city.

-If introduced Thursday, the ordinance would return for adoption at a future meeting and would take effect 30 days after final approval.
+If introduced Thursday, the ordinance would return for final adoption at a subsequent meeting and would take effect 30 days after approval.

 Other regular meeting items